Our Programs

 Core French, Grade 11, University (FSF3U)

 This course offers students extended opportunities to speak and interact in real-life situations in French with greater independence.
 Students will develop their listening, speaking, reading, and writing skills, as well as their creative and critical thinking skills, through responding to and exploring a variety of oral and written texts.
-They will also broaden their understanding and appreciation of diverse French-speaking communities, and will develop skills necessary for lifelong language learning.
+They will also broaden their understanding and appreciation of diverse French-speaking communities and will develop skills necessary for lifelong language learning.

 Prerequisite: Grade 10 Core French, Academic